2025 - All Construction Projects

 Long-term full closures of the interchange ramps within the corridor will occur as follows:

-• Southbound I-41 loop connector ramp to eastbound US 10/WIS 441 is closed for approximate 3 months total June 16 through mid-September.
+• Southbound I-41 loop connector ramp to eastbound US 10/WIS 441 is closed for approximate 3 months total June 16 through late September.

-• Eastbound WIS 441 off-ramp to County P/Racine Road will be closed for approximately 2 months beginning in early August.
+• Eastbound WIS 441 off-ramp to County P/Racine Road will be closed for approximately 2 months beginning in mid-August.

-• Westbound WIS 441 on-ramp from County P/Racine Road will be closed for approx. 2 months beginning in early August.
+• Westbound WIS 441 on-ramp from County P/Racine Road will be closed for approx. 2 months beginning in mid-August.

 Intermittent full closures of the interchange ramps within the corridor will occur as follows:

-• Northbound I-41 connector ramp to eastbound WIS 441 will be closed for approximately four nights total in mid-June then closed again in early August.
+• Northbound I-41 connector ramp to eastbound WIS 441 will be closed for approximately four nights total in mid-June then closed again in mid-August.

-• Northbound I-41 connector ramp to westbound US 10 & eastbound WIS 441 will be closed for approx. 2 nights total in mid-June then closed again in early August.
+• Northbound I-41 connector ramp to westbound US 10 & eastbound WIS 441 will be closed for approx. 2 nights total in mid-June then closed again in mid-August.

 • System interchange ramp closures will occur between 9 p.m. and 5 a.m.